This website uses cookies

 PROJECT DURATION: July 2024 - December 2024

-OBJECTIVE: This six-month initiative aims to enhance the management of collections in Africa by focusing on three key topics: Conservation, Risk Assessment, and Documentation.
-The programme will bring together a large consortium of ICOM Committees and members to provide an African perspective on these crucial areas through interviews and round table discussions.
+OBJECTIVE: This initiative aims to enhance the management of collections in Africa by focusing on three key topics: Conservation, Risk Assessment, and Documentation.
+The programme brings together a large consortium of ICOM Committees and members to provide an African perspective on these crucial areas through interviews and round table discussions.
 Our goal is to strengthen the network between African and global museum professionals.
-Sessions will be interactive and participants will be asked to complete assignments relating to the discussion topic.
-The completed assignments will be discussed at subsequent meetings and outcomes will be used to create toolkit guides and videos on each of the three topics.
+Sessions are interactive and participants are asked to complete assignments relating to the discussion topic.
+The completed assignments are discussed at subsequent meetings and outcomes is used to create toolkit guides and videos on each of the three topics (availble below).

 FORMAT